omise/omise-woocommerce/README.md

 #### Enable payment methods

-> Note that Alipay, Bill Payment: Tesco, Installment, and Internet Banking payment methods are only available for merchants with a Thai-registered Omise account.
+> Note that Alipay, Bill Payment: Tesco, Installment, Internet Banking, and TrueMoney Wallet payment methods are only available for merchants with a Thai-registered Omise account.

-There are 5 payment methods that you can enable on your store, which are **Alipay**, **Bill Payment: Tesco**, **Credit / Debit Card**, **Installment**, and **Internet Banking**.
+There are 6 payment methods that you can enable on your store, which are **Alipay**, **Bill Payment: Tesco**, **Credit / Debit Card**, **Installment**, **Internet Banking**, and **TrueMoney Wallet**.

-1. At Omise Settings page, Payment Methods section, there will be 5 available payment methods show on the list.
+1. At Omise Settings page, Payment Methods section, there will be 6 available payment methods show on the list.

 2. Click `config` at the table on a payment method that you would like to accept payment with.